AIA/BAF Center for

 Marc-Antoine Laugier, Essai Sur L'Architecture, Paris, 1753

-The Center communicates both an idea about Architecture with a capital ‘A’ and also the architecture of everyman within the vocabulary or tectonics of production, the materials, and making of the Center.
+The proposed Center communicates both an idea about Architecture with a capital ‘A’ and also the architecture of everyman within the vocabulary or tectonics of production, the materials, and the making of the Center.
 Laugier's illustration identifies Architecture's roots in Nature and Craft.
-Our proposal for the Center incorporates environmentally sensitive materials and crafted ornament in contrast to the shell building, designed by Mies van der Rohe, which relies on ornamental I-beams.
+RM Sovich Architecture's proposal for the Center is an intervention of environmentally sensitive materials, such as reclaimed and FSC-Certified Wood, and crafted ornament in contrast to the industrial-inspired shell building, designed by Mies van der Rohe.

 As Gaston Bachelard wrote: “...a building constructed by human hands is thus returned to nature by our dreams.”